Not an Official Version

 (g) Transcribing and transferring records and other services.

 III.
 The fees established by the board shall be sufficient to produce estimated revenues equal to 125 percent of the direct operating expenses of the board budgeted for the biennium in which they apply.

 310-A:122 Immunity From Civil Liability.
 No action or other legal proceedings for damages shall be instituted against the board or any member or employee of the board for any act done in good faith or for any neglect or default in the performance or exercise in good faith of any such duty or power.

 310-A:123 Receipts and Disbursements.
-The board may employ such investigators, clerical assistants, and other assistants as are necessary for the proper performance of its work and may make expenditures for any purpose which is reasonably necessary for the proper performance of its duties under this subdivision, including the reasonable expenses of the board's delegate to meetings and membership dues.
-The board may, with the approval of the attorney general, hire counsel and investigators and pay the reasonable expenses of such counsel and investigators for the investigation and prosecution of any violation of this subdivision.
+The board may employ such investigators as are necessary for the proper performance of its work retained by the office of professional licensure and certification and may make expenditures through the office of professional licensure and certification for any purpose which is reasonably necessary for the proper performance of its duties under this subdivision, including the reasonable expenses of the board’s delegate to meetings and membership dues.
+The board may, with the approval of the attorney general, hire counsel and through the office of professional licensure and certification and pay the reasonable expenses of such counsel and investigators for the investigation and prosecution of any violation of this subdivision.

 310-A:124 Licensure.
 No person shall practice professional geology or represent oneself as a professional geologist who is not licensed by the board or whose license expired, or was canceled, suspended, or revoked, except as otherwise provided in this subdivision.
 Licensure to practice geology shall not be required until after the one-year period set forth in RSA 310-A:125, II has ended.